Alejandro Melchor

-Alejandro Melchor (1900-1947) was a Filipino civil engineer, mathematician, educator, and physist member of the Cabinet of the Philippines.
+Alejandro Salmero Melchor Sr. (August 9, 1900 – September 5, 1947) was a Filipino civil engineer, mathematician, educator and member of the Cabinet of the Philippines.
 A native of Ibajay, Aklan, Melchor was also known for his work on pontoon bridges during the Second World War.

 The historic Melchor Hall in the University of the Philippines Diliman campus is named after him.
 The hall houses most of the units of the UP College of Engineering.
-A building in the Philippine Military Academy was also named in his honor.
+A building in the Philippine Military Academy, as well as a street in Ibajay, were also named in his honor.

 Education

 In 1924, Melchor graduated in civil engineering with the highest honors from the University of the Philippines.
 By then, the College of Engineering was barely fifteen years old and was still located in the Manila campus.

 Career

 During the term of Edward R. Hyde as dean of the UP College of Engineering (from 1926 to 1940), Alejandro Melchor served as the College Secretary.
 Prior to this position, Melchor was a regular member of the engineering faculty.
 Considered a brilliant mathematician in his time, Melchor also became the head of the mathematics department of the Philippine Military Academy.